manoa-study-abroad-central/manoa-study-abroad-central.github.io/index.md

 <img src="doc/Login-Signup-Page-Sketch.png"><br><br>

 <img src="doc/Program-Selection-Page-Sketch.png"><br>
-After signing in, students will then be able to select their desired destination or programs.<br><br>
+After signing in, users will then be able to select their desired destination or programs.<br><br>

 <img src="doc/Post-Feed-Page-Sketch.png"><br>
 Users can then navigate to the Post Feed Page, where they're invited to join the conversation through comments, like the posts, or share the post.<br><br>